 This is the first part in a multi-part series.
-In this blog post, Tim Baldwin and co-author Kristina Powell will cover what the app is, what it does, and how it works.
 In the rest of the series, we’ll dive into the nitty-gritty details about how to set it up and do the initial configuration, as well as discuss how to respond when it alerts you to an issue.

 APP COMPONENTS OVERVIEW

 There are three main components that work together to make the Broken Hosts App for Splunk work.
 The first is four search macros that set up some base settings.
 The second is the “expectedTime” lookup table that contains any tuning settings that are needed.
 The last is a saved search, which uses the macros, the lookup table, and data from the Splunk indexes to determine if an alert needs to be generated.

 Let's dive into these components in more detail.
 Below are the four macros that set up some base settings that will be used by the app.
 The first two can be overridden by settings in the “expectedTime” lookup table.